-2006 Telecomm Stock Incentive Plan
+2006 Stock Incentive Plan

-In connection with the merger, our board of directors adopted, subject to stockholder approval, the 2006 Telecomm Stock Incentive Plan (the "2006 Plan").
-The 2006 Plan has been submitted for a vote by our stockholders of record as November 15, 2006 at our special meeting of stockholders scheduled to take place on January 8, 2007.
+In connection with the merger, our board of directors adopted, subject to stockholder approval, the 2006 Stock Incentive Plan (the "2006 Plan").
+The 2006 Plan was approved by our stockholders of record as November 15, 2006 at our special meeting of stockholders which occurred on January 8, 2007.
 The 2006 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards and stock appreciation rights.
-The number of shares of common stock that may be issued under the 2006 Plan is 2,400,000 shares.
+The number of shares of common stock that may be issued under the 2006 Plan is 2,400.000 shares.